Detecting data exfiltration and USB copying with the USN journal

 19:45:11FileDelete × 84\Users\b\Temp\q3\*Cleanup

 That timeline is a smoking gun.
-Without the journal, you'd have to reconstruct it from the registry, Prefetch, and shadow copies — five times the work, half the confidence.
+Without the journal you would reconstruct it from the registry, Prefetch, shadow copies and OneDrive's own logs — five times the work, half the confidence.